 Note: Cell entries are OLS regression coefficients.
 Standard errors clustered by group.
-Dependent variable is the student's GPA in second semester accounting classes.
+Dependent variable is the student's GPA in accounting classes, by semester. $M{fall} = 3.56, SD = 0.32, M{second} = 3.57, SD = 0.33$.
 Influence votes is defined as the average survey influence votes received during the semester.
 Controls for international student, age, race, and marital status are included in regression models but not shown.
 Full results available in the appendix.

-In these models, we find that survey influence votes over the course of the semester are correlated with final grades both that semester and the following one.
-This correlation is much stronger for 1F women, though.
+much stronger for 1F women, though.
 And, perhaps even more surprisingly, once controls for influence votes are added to the model, prerequisite GPA has no relationship with future grades for 1F women, despite being a strong correlate for all other participants.

 This result is sobering and cause for future research.
 We show that achieving influence is challenging for token women, and it appears that the ability to achieve such influence may have long term consequences: token women are only able to convert their academic preparation into better program grades when they achieve influence.
 Put differently, token women who were able to be seen as influential in their groups did exceptionally well, while those who were not seen as influential faltered regardless of how prepared they were for the program as they entered.
-This pattern persisted after the Fall Semester into later work in the program - in other words, even after token women were reassigned to different groups.18
+This pattern persisted after the Fall Semester into later work in the program - in other words, even after token women were reassigned to different groups.20